-(b) the officer in charge of the investigation has reasonable grounds to suspect that allowing an opportunity might prejudice any such an investigation or criminal proceedings which may be brought as a result or endanger any person.
-(See 6E.)
+(b) the officer in charge of the investigation has reasonable grounds to suspect that allowing an opportunity might prejudice such an investigation or criminal proceedings which may be brought as a result or endanger any person.
+(See Note 3N.)

-(d) Documentation
+(iv) Documentation

-6.4 When the master recording seal is broken, a record must be made of the procedure followed, including the date, time, place and persons present.
+3.30 When the master recording seal is broken, a record must be made of the procedure followed, including the date, time, place and persons present.

-[This section (paragraphs 6.1 to 6.4 and Notes 6A to 6E) does not apply to interviews recorded using a secure digital network, see paragraphs 7.4 and 7.14 to 7.15.]